Wednesday, August 14, 2019

 "Every second throbs with suspense and danger!"

 For once, those exclamatory theatrical heralds were right: Assignment in Brittany is packed to the brim with non-stop adventure.
-There is so much fast-paced excitement that if you do not have your ears peeled, you may lose some of the plot line.
+There is so much fast-paced excitement that if you do not have your ears pricked up and your eyes glued to the screen, you may lose some of the plot line.

 Also making her American debut was Swedish actress Signe Hasso.
 She made a number of excellent war films, usually playing a heroine but, in this film, she is quite the vixen.